Mercury-Language/books/README.md

 Mercury books
 =============

-decl_prog/
-Sources for "Declarative Programming in Mercury".
+decl_prog - Sources for "Declarative Programming in Mercury".

-tutorial/
-These are the sources for the Mercury tutorial book.
+tutorial - Sources for the Mercury tutorial book.

 It is available as a PDF on the [Mercury web site](http://mercurylang.org/).